Jay-Beezy/Connect-Four-Xtreme/README.md

-    Instead of the dimensions of the board being a standard 7x6, the dimensions are 10x10 Instead of having two players (red and yellow) there is an additional third player (green)
+    Instead of the dimensions of the board being a standard 7x6, the dimensions are 10x10 Instead of having two players (red and yellow) there is an additional third player (green) The game continues to run untill a winner has been declared, or untill a stalemate has been reached